Knowledge is key to a stable future in today’s building industry.

 ABCB and professional bodies provide information via training events, information seminars and guideline documents and the like published on their web pages.
 Attendance and web traffic statistics show these sources of information are highly sought after.
 As a further example of demand for knowledge in 2018, the Australian Institute of Building Surveyors (AIBS) ran a seminar series about damp, weatherproofing and fire separation requirements which sold out in all capital cities of Australia.

 As the industry move towards the first of the three yearly amendments of the NCC in 2019, we will again see a strong demand from practitioners within the building industry for trusted help in understanding what is changing and how this will impact professional practice going forward.
 The ABCB NCC Seminars and collaboration with industry bodies will be an important part of the education strategy in 2019.

 Ideally, training about changes to the NCC will not be undertaken by professional bodies in isolation from others.
 It is important that all of industry stays connected in the face of such sweeping changes.
-Recognising this, AIBS has developed a four-day symposium on the BCA 2019 changes.
-The Symposium is for members of all professional associations aimed at not only understanding the key changes in the 2019 NCC, but also connecting building professionals.
+Recognising this, AIBS developed a four-day symposium on the BCA 2019 changes.
+The Symposium has now concluded however was for members of all professional associations aimed at not only understanding the key changes in the 2019 NCC, but also connecting building professionals.
 It is an example of how all in the industry can work to maintain connection.
 The Symposium will provide keynote speakers on the basis for the most relevant changes.
 Some of these speakers are unlikely to be easily accessible elsewhere.